 Transportation engineers, urban planners, advocates, policymakers, municipal staff and other transportation professionals interested in nurturing cycling in their communities.
 Students must be able to bike up to 10 miles a day, and expect mild elevation.

-CLICK HERE TO REGISTER - The fee for this professional development course is $1,200.
+THIS WORKSHOP HAS SOLD OUT AND WE ARE NO LONGER ACCEPTING WAIT LIST REQUESTS - The fee for this professional development course is $1,200.
 This includes continental breakfast, snacks, lunch, course materials, and bike rental*.
 The fee does not include travel, lodging or other meals while in Portland.
 Visit our Accommodations page for more information about lodging options in the PSU-campus area.

 *If you are in need of an electric-assist bike, those rentals will be an additional cost and are available separately via the Bike Hub.